DylanMeeus/springboot_jwt_blog/_posts/2015-12-15-create-a-desktop-app-with-angular-2-and-electron.markdown

 ## Adding a Byte Conversion Pipe

 We're getting the number of bytes for each image, but ideally we would be able to get them in different units.
-It would be great if we had something to automatically convert the bytes to KB, MB and GB, and display the appropriate units.
+It would be great if we had something to automatically convert the bytes to KB, MB, and GB, and display the appropriate units.
 We can do this easily with a custom pipe.

 ```js
 // app/app.ts